 (Photo Credit: "Two Churches: Cologne, Germany."
 Michael Rastetter, Creative Commons License, https://flic.kr/p/q5jYgX)

 German legal research is easier if you read German; however, there are still plenty of English-language resources available.
 Good practices of legal research apply regardless of jurisdiction:

-1. First, learn about the German legal system, including the full and abbreviated names of the relevant legal bodies and institutions, as well as the process by which laws are created and published.
+1. First, learn about the German legal system, including full and abbreviated names of legal bodies and institutions, and the process by which laws are enacted and published.

 3. Finally, review applicable primary sources, including constitutional provisions, statutes, case law, and regulations.

 Click the PDF icon below to view a list of select print and online dictionaries and other resources that will help you decipher the German in legal texts.

 Beck-Online is a subscription database with legislation, judicial opinions, and secondary materials (statutory commentaries, journals, and practice-oriented materials).
 Its user interface, search functions, and materials are in German, but an English-language user guide is available (click Hilfe in the upper-right corner of the screen, and then click Brief User Guide in the menu on the left).